-The CPA will collect evidence and examine your controls for each trust services criterion included in scope.
+The CPA will collect evidence and examine your controls for each trust services criterion included in the scope.
 If the auditor finds problems or gaps, you will have to respond with corrective actions for remediation.

 How to Prepare for a SOC 2 Audit